HaukeBartsch/sdcm/README.md

 sdcm -verbose -method link <input folder> <output folder>
 ```

-Filter for specific files.
-By specifying a regular expression for a DICOM tag you can restrict the output to matching files only.
-For example "{Modality==MR}" will restrict the output to files with the modality tag "MR".

 Store a folder path in an external text file.
 Such a file can be used on the command line if the value of '-folder' starts with a '@'-character (e.g. '-folder @my_folder_options_file.txt').

 ```bash